mihaelashemshirova/MihaelaShemshirova/README.md

 ---

 ## About me:
-- 🌱 I’m currently learning Programming with Python Advanced and Programming Basics with JavaScript.
+- 🌱 I’m currently learning Programming OOP with Python.

 ---